StewieTech/CSS---My-Site/README.md

 <h2> Newsletter Signup </h2>

 My First deployed Heroku web app .
 Using similar logic, I will deploy my other apps on Heroku.
 The Newsletter is built by connecting to a mailchimp API.
 Currently it is using HTML, CSS, Bootstrap & javascript.
 To visit
-<a href="https://vast-plains-87636.herokuapp.com/?fbclid=IwAR08qF36XZXBIIu2Zua6UduX0sjp-CqG5NhLqaIgDHVEyfMkQbcuq4Xmwdc">My First Heroku Web App Click Here</a>
+<a href="https://vast-plains-87636.herokuapp.com/">My First Heroku Web App Click Here</a>

+<h2> Todo List </h2>

+My first Heroku Web app that's connected to a NoSQL MongoDB backend.
+Really excited as now my data persists and I can save and store items in my todo list :D. Give it a try below
+<a href="https://agile-beach-90076.herokuapp.com/">MongoDB To Do List Click Here</a>

 <h2> Upcoming Timeline's </h2>
 <p>